 Originally popularized by Judy Garland’s rendition in the film, the standard received new attention when it was covered in 1993 by Hawaiian artist Israel Kamakawiwoʻole (as “Somewhere Over the Rainbow”).
-By 2014, “Over the Rainbow,” written in 1938 by Yip Harburg, became attached to a new legend — that its lyrics were about the Jewish experience during the pattern of suppression, oppression, and violence that led up to the Holocaust period:
+By 2014, “Over the Rainbow,” penned in 1938 by Yip Harburg, had become became attached to a new legend: that its lyrics were about the Jewish experience during the pattern of suppression, oppression, and violence that comprised the Holocaust:

 @CandaceMHill I’ve been watching it already.The music part is fabulous about Somewhere Over the Rainbow is about the holocaust.

 — vocemom (@MMstrikesback) April 13, 2014

 In some versions of the rumor, a Holocaust survivor wrote the words during the events of World War II — even though The Wizard of Oz debuted before the start of the war, and Harburg was not a Holocaust survivor.
 (He spent the 1940s writing music in Hollywood.)